duidae/work-notes/README.md

   * A video player without video files, just JSON.
 Based on 'images frames' thought to mobile devices!

 #### 3. book for designing new acrh of CARTA
-* Patterns of Enterprise Application Architecture
+* Patterns of Enterprise Application Architecture, Martin Fowler

 ## Weekly progress 2018/07/09~2018/07/15
 #### 1. Trace cpp/desktop